-- Referential integrity is not enforced.
-For example, in the current implementation, there is no validation that a primary key or unique constraint column being referenced by a foreign key column are masked with the same deterministic algorithm. - Disable Triggers is dropping the triggers on all tables in the ruleset irrespective of whether table is masked or not. - MSSQL plugin version 1.1.7 does not support non-clustered columnstore index handling for MSSQL versions 2012 and 2014.
+Referential integrity is not enforced.
+For example, in the current implementation, there is no validation that a primary key or unique constraint column being referenced by a foreign key column are masked with the same deterministic algorithm.

+- MSSQL plugin version 1.1.7 does not support non-clustered columnstore index handling for MSSQL versions 2012 and 2014.
 This limitation arises because such indices render the tables readonly, which is incompatible with the masking use case requirements. - On-the-Fly (OTF) masking: OTF masking remains operational as it involves truncating the table before performing insertions. - In-Place (IP) masking: Unfortunately, IP masking will encounter errors due to the aforementioned constraints.